andycranston/findfile/README.md

 ```

 to your user profile directory.
 Your user profile directory is usually
-the directory you are placed in when you start the Command Prompt desktop app.
+the directory you are placed in when you start the Command Prompt desktop application.

 ## Running `findfile`